canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 So, "don't treat women as objects, boys".
 Or something.
 Not an incorrect message, obviously.
 But where it falls down, just catastrophically, is that all the women in this episode are turned by the demands of plot into being just as disposable and vapid as the (N)Ice King believes them to be, and Finn and Jake are put in the role of rescuers - to the point of having to _fight their way through_ the foolish princesses in order to glue the Ice King's beard back on and reveal his true nature.

 It's so bad!
 It's probably the worst episode of the show so far - not just mediocre and unfunny but misogynist at its core.
 In this episode, women lack autonomy and will quite literally gladly accept being thrown in jail to get with a 'pretty' jerk.
 Who the fuck wrote this?
 Kent Osborne, apparently, who also worked on the last episode, and in the last season, _My Two Favourite People_, and _When The Wedding Bells Thaw_.
 The latter two of which also focus on het gender relations, squarely from the perspective of men, with women reduced mostly to tools to further the plot.
-Lady Rainicorn, at least, doesn't suffer the same level of character assassination, but MTFP had that whole Tiffany gag...
+Lady Rainicorn, at least, doesn't suffer the same level of character assassination, but her ep still had that whole Tiffany gag...

 All right, Kent!
 I'm _watching_ you.
 You're back up in Episode 10 this season, which has the unpromising title of "To Cut a Woman's Hair".